 No matter how much we love our career, we can all experience feelings of stress at our busiest moments.
-When these feelings become constant, however, the risk of developing a mental health problem like anxiety or depression becomes higher.
-Practising positive habits and stress management is now essential within the modern workplace to ensure that […]
+When these feelings become constant, however, the risk of developing a mental health problem like anxiety or depression increases.
+Practising positive habits and stress management is now essential within the modern workplace to ensure we remain […]

 No matter how much we love our career, we can all experience feelings of stress at our busiest moments.
-When these feelings become constant, however, the risk of developing a mental health problem like anxiety or depression becomes higher.
-Practising positive habits and stress management is now essential within the modern workplace to ensure that we remain resilient and perform at the top of our game.
+When these feelings become constant, however, the risk of developing a mental health problem like anxiety or depression increases.
+Practising positive habits and stress management is now essential within the modern workplace to ensure we remain resilient and able to perform at the top of our game.

-When we feel exceptionally busy or overwhelmed at work, stress can creep up on us all too easily.
-It’s therefore important to spot the signs of stress early, helping you to get a head start at finding preventative strategies that work best for you.
+When we feel busy or overwhelmed at work, stress can creep up on us all too easily.
+It is therefore important to spot the signs of stress early, helping you to get a head start at finding preventative strategies that work best for you.

 Symptoms of work-related stress can be physical, emotional, and behavioural.
 You may feel unable to cope with tasks, become forgetful and unable to concentrate, experience a lack of confidence, or lose motivation.
 Emotional symptoms can include feelings of anxiety, depression, irritability, or sensitivity.
 Some of us may even experience physical symptoms such as stomach pains, headaches, difficulty sleeping, or a tightness in the chest.